yig/GMU-CS425/README.md

 ## What is the Engine?

 The `Engine` class is actually quite small and simple.
 In fact, it could just be a nested namespace named `Engine`.
 Data-wise, it stores all the managers (they could be global variables or members of the `Engine` class).
 All the managers get a reference to the engine so they can access each other.
 It takes some basic parameters are input (size of the window, whether to go full-screen, etc.). `Engine::Startup()` calls `Startup()` on the managers in the right order. `Engine::Shutdown()` does the same.
 Finally, `Engine` needs a method to run the game loop.
 That function should take a callback so that the game can have a chance to run an update function each time through the loop.
-Here is pseudocode in class form:
+Here is pseudocode in class form for an engine with graphics and input managers:

 ```
 class Engine: